/storage/seat disk 100% full on vCenter Server Appliance 6.x/7.x

 yyyy-mm-ddThh:mm:ss info vpxd[07711] [Originator@6876 sub=Default] Shutting down VMware VirtualCenter

-• In the /var/log/vmware/vpxd.log file of the vCenter Server 7.x, you see entries similar to:
+• In the /var/log/vmware/vpxd.log file of the vCenter Server 7.x, entries will be similar to:

 yyyy-mm-ddThh:mm:ss info vpxd[18939] [Originator@6876 sub=vpxdVdb] WarningThreshold: 80% ErrorThreshold: 95%.